misson20000/twili/README.md

 ## Windows

 Windows support is experimental and is being improved.
 Windows users may download `twib_win64.exe` and `twibd_win64.exe` from the [latest release](https://github.com/misson20000/twili/releases/latest).
-Boot your switch with Twili installed, then run Zadig and set both of the `TransistorUSB` interfaces to `libusbK`.
+Boot your switch with Twili installed, then install the libusbK-based [driver package](https://github.com/misson20000/twili/tree/master/contrib/windows/driver).
 Run `twibd_win64.exe`, and leave it running in the background. `twib_win64.exe` should be run from the command prompt.

 # Building From Source